 - How groups synchronize in time – and how leaders can use the three rules of “synching fast and slow” to turbocharge team performance.

-Deeply researched, packed with takeaways, and tailored to each audience, Pink’s presentation will leave you looking at your work, your organization, maybe even your life in fresh and invigorating ways.
+Deeply researched, packed with takeaways, and tailored to each audience, Pink’s presentation will leave you looking at your work, your organization, and maybe even your life, in fresh and invigorating ways.

-Leadership, Innovation, and the Surprising Truth of Human Motivation What motivates people to do their best work?
-The question is central to leadership, strategy, and innovation.
-And in this presentation, Daniel Pink, author of the million-copy international bestseller Drive, offers the answer.
+What motivates people to do their best work?
+The question is central to leadership, strategy, and innovation, In this presentation, Daniel Pink, author of the international bestseller Drive, offers the answer.

-Tapping 50 years of research in behavioral science, Pink shows why many traditional rewards fall short of their promise and sometimes even backfire.
-Then, marshaling the evidence, he reveals a more effective motivational operating system.
-This new system, which has been embraced by smart organizations around the world, promotes enduring motivation through autonomy, mastery, and purpose — the fundamentally human desires to direct own lives, to make progress in work that matters, and to contribute to a team.
+Tapping 50 years of research in behavioral science, Pink shows why many traditional rewards – including the “carrot and stick” method – fall short of their promise and sometimes even backfire.
+Using his research, Pink reveals a more effective motivational operating system, one that promotes enduring motivation through autonomy, mastery, and purpose – the fundamentally human desires to direct own lives, to make progress in work that matters and to contribute to a team.

 In this powerful and practical presentation, you will learn: